♪It was twenty years ago this year

 Go Nagai's Devilman became a manga legend by showing an utterly memorable take on the apocalypse, one that inspired numerous anime & manga to this very day.
 Naturally, the late Ken Ishikawa, Nagai's Dynamic Pro compatriot, seemed to take that as a challenge, & in 1975 debuted Majuu Sensen/Demon Beat War Front, his own story inspired heavily by the apocalypse of Christian mythology.
 It starred Shinichi Kuruma, the son of a mad scientist/cult leader whose experiments gave Shinichi the ability to summon the powers & even forms of various animals, all in an effort to find a way to summon forth God.
 While nowhere near an influential as Devilman, Majuu Sensen would still find the occasional reference in later works, the most well known of all being that Ryoma Nagare's design in Getter Robo Armageddon was essentially a copy of Shinichi's look, right down to the giant overcoat & long, red scarf.
 In late 1990, Animate-Film & J.C.
 Staff made a three-episode OVA adaptation of Ishikawa's four-volume manga, which tried something different by putting out all three episodes' releases simultaneously.
 In 2002, Ishikawa decided to finally make a sequel manga, Shinsetsu Majuu Sensen, and (likely) in an effort to help promote that work, Tsuburaya worked with Magic Bus in 2003 to produce Majuu Sensen: The Apocalypse, a 13-episode TV anime sequel to the original story.
 Here, Shinichi continues his fight against his father, who is on the verge of creating Noah, the ultimate life form.
 Effectively an alternate universe sequel compared to what Ishikawa was making (Shinsetsu took place 10 years later, while The Apocalypse was only a couple of years), this new anime took advantage of its status to tell its own completely bonkers end of the world story; in fact, every episode title was a book of the Bible, followed by a quote found within it.
 Similar to Shin Seiki Den Mars, Majuu Sensen: The Apocalypse wasn't a terrible production, with it mainly succeeding due to its pedigree as being based on an Ishikawa work than anything else.
 While this anime was never part of the Enoki/Media Blasters deal, it did see release all across Central & South America, where it was called Beast Fighter: The Apocalypse.

 After a solid stretch of anime based on other people's works, Tsuburaya decided to return to Leiji Matsumoto, though this time it was neither space nor land-based for its story.
 Debuting even before Gun Frontier brought the world Harlock & Tochiro, Submarine Super 99 ran from 1970 to 1972 for two volumes, telling the futuristic (20XX) battle between the crew of Dr. Juzo Oki's submarine named the Super 99 & the Helmet Party run by Rudoplh Hechi, who plans to take over the world by taking control of the oceans.
-After Matsumoto found his true calling with the creation of the Leijiverse, his submarine manga fell into the obscure wayside, but in mid-2003 it received a 13-episode TV anime adaptation by Vega Entertainment, which also made its return to the Band ever since Gun Frontier's end.
+After Matsumoto found his true calling with the creation of the Leijiverse, his submarine manga fell into the obscure wayside, but in mid-2003 it received a 13-episode TV anime adaptation by Vega Entertainment, which also made its return to the Band ever since Gun Frontier's end; this was also the final entry in the AT-X Famous Writer Series.
 Similar to Barom One's adaptation, Submarine Super 99's anime was technically not an actual adaptation of Matsumoto's manga, replacing the Helmet Party & Rudolph Hechi, which were an obvious Nazi Party & Adolf Hitler analogue, with the mysterious Ocean Empire lead by the obviously evil Hell Deathbird; the character designs were also modified to reflect Matsumoto's more known style.
 This anime was definitely meant to appeal to an old-school demographic, especially with anisong legends Ichiro Mizuki & Mitsuko Horie singing the opening & ending themes, respectively.
 Similar to the prior member of the Band, Submarine Super 99 didn't see any sort of English release, nor was it even planned at any point, but it did see distribution in Latin America & European countries, like France.
 The ANN Encyclopedia also says that it aired in Canada in 2007, but I'd imagine it was only in French & for Québec, since there is no official English translation.
 Therefore, similar to Wild 7 Another, there isn't much word I can find about whether this was a good show or not, but at least showed another side of Matsumoto that most don't think about.

 Following the end of Submarine Super 99, Tsuburaya Eizo took a bit of a break from producing, primarily because of sluggish sales.
 This resulted in the company transferring business over to film production & distribution company Artport.
 The first thing done was bringing back live-action production, which was stopped after 1999, which resulted in a new Eko Eko Azarak drama & Ultra Q: Dark Fantasy in 2004.
 After the debut of the latter, the newly-named Tsuburaya Entertainment returned to the Retro-Modern Anime Club Band one last time by going back to the Band's early days.
 Acting as a sequel to Maetel Legend, mid-2004's Space Symphony Maetel ~Galaxy Express 999 Gaiden~ saw Maetel return to her home planet while traveling aboard the legendary space train itself, due to a plea from Queen Prometheum, who has seemingly de-mechanized herself; upon arrival, though, things don't seem quite so ideal.
 This 13-episode TV series was, as titled, a side story to the main Galaxy Express 999 storyline (apparently taking place before the main story), and it's that very status that makes it possibly the least known entry in the franchise; at least Emeraldas, Harlock, & Tochiro do make appearances in it.
 Even though a brand new staff & animation studio (Azeta Pictures) was brought in, Maetel Legend's writer Mugi Kamio returned to lead the writing for this series, likely helping maintain some sense of continuity; Dr.Serial Nishioka also returned to supervise.
 Also similar to those initial Band members, Space Symphony Maetel had no involvement with Enoki Films, and when combined with the fact that Matsumoto's works were only a niche in American fandom at the time, it's no surprise that it never saw any sort of English release; it did see release in non-English countries, however.